 Many New Jersey homes have rooms with an awkward layout, tight corners, small nooks and crannies, and other areas that pose a challenge for drywall installation.
 While a contractor might be able to hang drywall in those areas, he or she might not be able to hide all the seams between drywall sheets or create a cohesive look in those spots.

 A plaster installation contractor can typically work around those odd and awkward spaces more easily, curving plaster layers around corners or building those layers to fill out unused nooks and crannies.
-Adding plaster ceiling mouldings to a New Jersey home also helps fill in those odd corners while creating a cohesive look you might prefer.
+Adding plaster ceiling moulding to a New Jersey home also helps fill in those odd corners while creating a cohesive look you might prefer.
 Plaster layers won’t show seams, nails, and other unsightly imperfections, making it an excellent option for those challenging layouts.

 After drywall installation, a contractor typically needs to sand down its surface and especially along seams and joints.
 This sanding process typically creates tremendous amounts of dust that might settle around your home, creating an unsightly and unhealthy mess.